Tabcorp/bison-types/README.md

 ```

 ### By explicitly creating a _read function

 We expose the underlying [clever-buffer](https://github.com/TabDigital/clever-buffer) as @buffer.

-You can call any of it's methods
+You can call any of its methods

 ```coffee
   types = bison.preCompile